Koopman-Assisted Reinforcement Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work we developed, and introduced 2 novel Koopman assisted reinforcement learning algorithms by integrating Koopman operator methods with existing maximum entropy RL algorithms.
+In this work we developed, and introduced two novel Koopman assisted reinforcement learning algorithms by integrating Koopman operator methods with existing maximum entropy RL algorithms.
 By leveraging the Koopman operator, KARL achieves state-of-the-art performance on several challenging benchmark environments.
+Among its two variants, Soft Actor Koopman-Critic manages to consistently outperform soft actor-critic variants on the benchmark variants lending further credence to the utility of the Koopman operator in improving reinforcement learning approaches.
+The Soft Koopman Value Iteration meanwhile matches the performance of state-of-the-art algorithms while introducing an element of interpretability which opens significant avenues for future work.
+KARL's success in these environments demonstrates its flexibility across varying systems: fluid flow shows its prowess in non-linear systems; Lorenz proves KARL's ability to control chaotic systems; and the double well shows its ability to learn in stochastic environments.
 Because the Koopman operator provides an embedding where strongly nonlinear dynamics become linear, there are several opportunities to leverage more advanced Koopman embeddings~\cite{Brunton2017natcomm,Brunton2022siamreview,colbrook2023mpedmd,colbrook2024rigorous} for improved KARL performance in the future.
 KARL overcomes many of the limitations of traditional RL algorithms by making them more ``input-output'' interpretable, allowing for a deeper understanding of the learned policies and their underlying dynamics.

-The empirical results in this paper show that KARL is able to match the SOTA performance of the reference Soft Actor-Critic algorithm on a diverse set of dynamical systems-based control environments, including non-linear, chaotic, and stochastic systems.
-In addition, KARL outperforms the classical control baseline of LQR on the non-linear environments, showcasing its flexibility and adaptability.
-KARL's success in these environments demonstrates its flexibility across varying systems: fluid flow shows its prowess in non-linear systems; Lorenz proves KARL's ability to control chaotic systems; and the double well shows its ability to learn in stochastic environments.
 The future of KARL lies in its continuous evolution and adaptation to more complex and realistic settings.
 Addressing these challenges and exploring these directions will allow the Koopman operator to aid in the development of robust, interpretable, and efficient future algorithms and become an integral component of future reinforcement learning approaches.